DIY Iron-On T-Shirts and Onesies: How to Make Custom Tees Like a Pro

 Cricut cutting machine cutting out iron on design on iron on paper for tee shirts and baby onsies DearCreatives.com

-Cut out your iron-on the design using your cutting machine.
-NOTE: Before you cut your design make sure you use the scraper tool to get out any / all the air bubbles and have laid the iron on completely flat and adhered to your cutting mat.
+Cut out your iron-on design using your cutting machine.
+NOTE: Before you cut your design, make sure you use the scraper tool to get out any/all the air bubbles and have laid the iron on completely flat and adhered to your cutting mat.
 You can see an air bubble at the edge in the image.
 This was nowhere near the design I was cutting.

 Weed Your Tee Shirt Design